Membership

 Full Members

-You must meet the definition of a Practising Healthcare Ethicist (PHE)* and have been employed or self-employed as a PHE in Canada within the last 12 months
+Eligibility: Must meet the definition of a Practising Healthcare Ethicist (PHE)* and be substantially employed or self-employed (0.25 FTE minimum) as a PHE in Canada.

 Full Membership Entitlements: